What is the problem?

 A ghost gun is a do-it-yourself, homemade gun made from easy-to-get building blocks that can be purchased with no background check and no questions asked.
 These guns are made by an individual, not a federally licensed manufacturer or importer.
 Ghost guns are the fastest-growing gun safety problem facing our country.

-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF)’s current interpretation of federal law allows people who can’t legally own a firearm to easily buy the parts for a ghost gun.
 In less than one hour, these self-made weapons become fully functioning, untraceable firearms.
 A person can buy the parts and assemble a ghost gun without even receiving a background check.

 They are becoming a weapon of choice for violent criminals, gun traffickers, and other legally prohibited persons.
 Federal authorities must act to ensure that the core parts for ghost guns are defined as firearms and properly regulated.
 States should also take immediate action to regulate ghost guns.

 What does the ATF consider to be a firearm?